-Cultivating trees from cuttings is very popular amongst Bonsai growers, as it is an inexpensive way to propagate new trees.
+In Japanese: “Sashiki” - Cultivating trees from cuttings is very popular among Bonsai growers, as it is an inexpensive way to propagate new trees.
 This method will reduce the time it takes to grow trees from seeds by about a year, while also giving you the benefit of knowing in advance which characteristics the cutting will posses.

 To start with, suitable cuttings need to be collected.
-Most types of trees are easily propagated using cuttings; select a branch of an existing tree and cut it off (see photo 1, below).
-The size of the cuttings should be about 5-10 cm tall (about 2’’-4’’) and 2-5 mm thick (see photo 2, below).
+Most types of trees are easily propagated using cuttings; select a branch of an existing tree and cut it off.
+The size of the cuttings should be about about 2’’-4’’ tall (5-10 cm) and 2-5 mm thick.
 It is possible to take larger cuttings as well but the chance of getting them to root is slim.

-Once you succesfully propagated trees from seed or from cuttings, the next step is to train the young plants throughout the years to become well shaped Bonsai trees.
-This will be a test of your patience, but it is a great way to style Bonsai trees without the need to prune thick branches (which is often inherent to styling Yamadori or nursery stock).
+Before we start propagating trees from cuttings, let's look at the stages of development of young trees first.
+Growing Bonsai from seed or from cuttings will be a test of your patience, but it is a great way to style Bonsai trees without the need to prune thick branches (which is often inherent to styling Yamadori or nursery stock).

 Read the "Bonsai styling" section for detailed information about techniques including wiring and pruning.
 But first, six images of a Criptomeria tree that was grown from seed into Bonsai over the course of 15 years.
 Thanks to Jose Ontañón for sharing these inspiring images.